greggelong/maze/README.md

 But starting from the north east corner and exiting at south west is much less trivial.

 This can be an analogy for the mazes of options in our life.
-What processes are removing or placing walls.
+What processes are removing or placing walls or obstacles.
 What textures and biases do our problems have.
 And maybe a change of perspective can help us solve these problems.